microsoft/winget-pkgs/README.md

 - Other WinGet Manifest Creators developed by the community:
   - [Komac - Community Manifest Creator](https://github.com/russellbanks/Komac) (maintained by [**@russellbanks**](https://github.com/russellbanks))

+> [!NOTE]
-> Note: Only one manifest may be submitted per PR.
+> Only one manifest may be submitted per PR.

 ## Test your manifest

 Now that you have authored your manifest, you should make sure it works as expected.

+> [!NOTE]
-> Note: You will need to run `winget settings --enable LocalManifestFiles` in an administrative shell before working with local manifests.
+> You will need to run `winget settings --enable LocalManifestFiles` in an administrative shell before working with local manifests.

 ### Locally